 Comfort at Arm's Length

 The depth of the workspace should be at least 600-800 mm.
 This is sufficient for placing a monitor, keyboard, and documents without a sense of tightness.
 We design 'active reach' zones so administrators can reach any control button or terminal without leaving their seat.
-In 2026, we pay special attention to knee space — it must allow the chair to rotate freely, which is critical for preventing staff back strain.
+We pay special attention to knee space — it must allow the chair to rotate freely, which is critical for preventing staff back strain.